-The detailed results, the sequence composition of the classes and other classes can be found enclosed JVET-J0038_XMerge_RestrFilters_TempLayer0.xlsm.
+The detailed results, the sequence composition of the classes and other classes can be found enclosed DiffFilterResultsnext_2.2.9-rasch-ahenkel-rasch_R23783_49fr_QTGBS_XMerge_RestrFilters_TempLayer0.xlsm.

 As can be seen in sections 3.3 and 3.4 in comparison to section 3.2, the additional test in the merge case increases the gains in the main tier configuration by around -0.2% but also adds an additional encoder cost of around 20%.
 The gains for the high resolution sequences shown here remains more or less the same for high tier but considering the lower resolution classes the overall gain increases using the additional merge case by about -0.1% as can be seen in the detailed results in the excel sheets.

 Comparing the results of sections 3.3 and 3.4, it can be seen that the restrictions decrease the overall gains of the high resolution classes in random access shown here by around -0.1% but seem to decrease the run times by only 1-2%.
 But considering the results depicted in the attached detailed results, the impact of the restrictions can be seen in the lower resolution sequences (the overall run time decreases by around 5-7%) and in low delay where the encoder run times decreases by around 10%.
 This behaviour can be explained by the fact that due to the restrictions, the filter is not considered on smaller blocks which has an impact on the run time especially for lower resolution sequences.
-In case of low delay the complexity in run reduction can be explained by the impact of restriction d).

 Patent rights declaration